HeRAMS-WHO/herams-backend/docs/index.rst

 Introduction
 ============

 Welcome to the **HeRAMS User Guide**.
 This user guide was designed for users of the `HeRAMS platform <https://herams.org/user/login/>`_.
 It provides step-by-step instruction on how to register and access the platform as well as a brief overview on key components of the platform, including detailed information on how to explore the available data using the interactive dashboards.
-Data managers can find additional information on how edit data in the Edit data section.
-It aims to provide users with a brief overview of key components of the platform and contains step-by-step instruction for common tasks.
 Data managers can find additional information on how edit data in the `Edit Data`__ section.
 For more advanced topics related to user management and project administration, please consult the `Project Administration`__ section.

 .. __: `Edit Data`_
 .. __: `HeRAMS Administration`_

 It should be noted that the guide only addresses issues related to the HERAMS platform.
 For general information on the HeRAMS approach and for technical guidance please consult official `WHO HeRAMS webpage <https://www.who.int/hac/herams/en//>`_.
 For additional questions not covered in this guide, please contact the `HeRAMS Support Team <mailto:herams@who.int?>`_.

 Getting started